uit-no/research-software.uit.no/content/testimonials.md

   had received from the RSE group especially that from Radovan who helped me re-think the way I program.
 I felt that the RSE group members are so welcoming and excited to help learn and relearn new things together."*

+- *"As an environmental chemist, I’ve spent years working with a large research code written in Visual Basic 6 (VB6).
+My programming skills have been limited to trial and error in VB6.
+When we finally decided to translate our code from VB6 to Python for long-term sustainability, I came across RSE by coincidence.
+  At that point, I had no idea where to start learning Python or how to approach the code effectively.
+I was uncertain about how much assistance RSE could provide for this daunting task.*

+  *However, my experience with RSE turned out to be incredibly positive.
+From the outset, they were approachable, friendly, and helpful.
+They patiently guided me through Python basics and introduced me to essential tools like docstring guidelines, testing, pylint, black, profiling and git.
+While I did most of the programming myself, they provided strategic advice on code architecture and structure, covering both simple concepts and more intricate ones.
+Most importantly, they introduced me to a programming mindset—how to think when designing code, what to prioritize, and the importance of principles like DRY code, code smells, and classes screaming to get out.*

+  *From dealing with a massive spaghetti codebase in VB6 – once so convoluted that I had to print it out on paper to trace loops and connections, I now have a more robust, flexible, sustainable and modern codebase in an object-oriented design.*

+  *Collaborating with RSE opened up a whole new world for me.
+I learned things I wish I’d known a decade ago.
+Not only did they assist with the challenging task of porting my code from VB6 to Python, but they also helped me become a better, more independent programmer.
+It felt like having a personal programming coach—one who not only knows the technical aspects but can also communicate effectively with non-programmers.
+Their patience in addressing my questions and mistakes was invaluable.
+I doubt I would have found anyone else who could have helped me with the same enthusiasm and dedication as RSE.*

+  *The collaboration with the RSE team transformed the porting process into an enjoyable, fun and rewarding experience.
+I can’t praise them enough, especially Jørn, whom I met with regularly for almost a year.
+I’m forever grateful for everything he taught (and continues to teach) me.
+I sincerely hope our collaboration continues, and if you’re considering reaching out to them, don’t hesitate—just do it.
+And bring cookies!*